What is Labour's new immigration Bill?

 Keir’s ‘Smash the Gangs’ approach

-One of the most worrying aspects of the bill is its focus on ‘border security’ rather than compassion and support for those making irregular journeys.
+One of the most worrying aspects of the bill is its focus on criminalisation rather than compassion and support for people who have come to the UK in search of safety.

-It’s concerning to see the introduction of yet further criminal offences and the proposal to use counter-terror style powers that will likely be applied to almost everyone who arrives by small boat.
-These changes will further penalise refugees seeking protection in the UK.
+Anyone who values their own rights to liberty and privacy should be alarmed by the introduction of yet further criminal offences and the proposal to use counter-terror style powers that will likely be applied to almost everyone who arrives by small boat.

-This Bill continues to treat the forced displacement of refugees as a national security threat rather than a human rights issue and this is extremely disappointing.
+This Bill continues to treat the forced displacement of refugees as a national security threat rather than a humanitarian and human rights crisis, and this is barely believable from a Government that champions the rule of law.

 Following the announcement of the bill, this Valentines Day, together with members of Survivors Speak Out, One Strong Voice & Together with Refugees, we reminded Keir Starmer, that the majority of the UK do support compassionate policies.